-Whether you are a new mum, just back at work, want to share the load with your partner or need to be away from your baby; pumping may be something you’re interested in.
-There are many reasons why you might consider pumping your breast milk, so here are some ways to get you started and pumping like pro.
+Whether you’re a new mum, heading back to work, want to share the load with your partner or need to be away from your baby, pumping breast milk is an effective and efficient way to keep bub happy and fed.
+There are so many reasons to consider breast pumping, so here’s a few tips and tricks to kickstart your journey and get you pumping like a pro.

 - You might be going back to work